cs-si-ucr/cs10/docs/lab08.md

 The function should return a bool, signaling whether or not the string was modified.
 Do not modify the string if the substr size requested is too big.
-Do not modify the string if the starting position is inside the string.
+Do not modify the string if the starting position is outside the string.

 For example, given the following code: